Canadian Facts Fiction Language and Traditions

-So why is Canada a multicultural country?
+So Why is Canada a Multicultural Country?

 Ah but this is not where the story ends for it turns out that when the English allowed the French to maintain their language and distinct cultural heritage that they opened up a whole tasty jar of multiculturalism for everyone to enjoy.
 Canada now became a nation of tolerance and acceptability toward all of its incoming immigrants.

-Canadian immigrants were accepted into the mainstream but respectfully allowed to maintain a large degree of their heritage, language, and culture.
+Immigrants were accepted into the mainstream but respectfully allowed to maintain a large degree of their heritage, language, and culture.

-Yep, there are a still a couple more significant events that occurred which greatly influenced Canadian culture.
+There are a still a couple more significant events that occurred which greatly influenced Canadian culture.
 The introduction of the metric system into Canada was one of these historical events.
 The metrication system proved that Canadians are a people who do not like change.

-The city of Creston was now about an hour and a half from Cranbrook, and Prince George was about ten or eleven hours away, while downtown was about ten minutes from where you currently were.
+The city of Creston was now about an hour and a half from Cranbrook and Prince George was about ten or eleven hours away while downtown was about ten minutes from where you currently were.

 Temperatures also took on a whole new theme.
 Rather than try to figure out the Celsius temperature scale Canadians just began to eliminate exact temperatures from their discussions.
 The weather was now discussed as being a little below freezing, or a little above freezing, or just pretty damn cold.
 Sure is a nice day or wow is it ever hot now became standard descriptions for a nice summer day.

-Canadian money and the introduction of the Loonie.
+Canadian Money and the Introduction of the Loonie.